 Parents these days are so panicked that their kid is going to be snatched up that kids can’t play in the neighborhood anymore.
 If they walk to school and get the exercise they have CPS called on them.
 You as a parent should be building an independent child who can care for themselves.
 Instead, we are coddling kids and throwing every possible fear at them.
 And we wonder why millennials are a bunch of nervous Nellies.
 They have never had to deal with the real world before.

 Because kids can’t go out they are stuck with learning how to play with others through online games.
 Their social interactions are garnered through social media platforms.
 Social media isn’t the problem a house where both parents think they have to work is.
-Dads gone to work but now so is mom.
+Dads went to work but now so is a mom.

 Need True Heroes Again